Sermon by Daniel L. Sonnenberg | July 20, 2014

 - IOW, disciples in God’s kingdom are to live in single-minded commitment to the King.

-- FCF is the materialism of the world which distracts us from kingdom priorities.
+- The materialism of the world can distract us from kingdom priorities.

-- Why it’s wrong to live as the Gentiles because it leads to slavery to materialism.
+- It’s wrong to live as the Gentiles because it leads to slavery to materialism.

 Confident in the King: living worry-free